Have you been searching for cheap payday loans? If so, don’t waste your time! We’ve done the research, and the truth is – they don’t exist.

-After analyzing hundreds of lending products, we know that payday loans are the most expensive form of borrowing in the marketplace today.
+After analyzing hundreds of lending products, we know that payday loans are the most expensive.
 According to the Consumer Financial Protection Bureau (CFPB), the average APR for a payday loan is 400%.
 With interest rates this high, you end up paying $45 in interest for every $300 you borrow – and that’s just over a two-week span.

 Not very cheap, huh?

 Moreover, if you find yourself in the unenviable position of defaulting on the loan, you can rollover the proceeds and extend the due date.
 However, you’ll be charged a late payment penalty.
-Say your $300 payday loan is extended another two-weeks: you’ll be charged a rollover fee of $45, plus another $45 fee at the end of the two-week extension period.
+Say your $300 payday loan extends another two weeks.
+In this case, you’ll be charged a rollover fee of $45, plus another $45 fee at the end of the two-week extension period.
 This works out to $90 in extra fees on top of the $45 in interest.

 So with all of this information at hand, what are your alternatives?

 Well, that’s why we created this guide.
-Throughout this article, we’ll breakdown how you can obtain the cheapest loans possible – even if you have bad credit.
+This article will explain how you can obtain the cheapest loans, even if you have bad credit.

-Now, if you have a fair to good credit, qualifying for a personal loan – with cheap APRs ranging from 5.99% to 35.99% – won’t be very difficult.
+If you have fair or good credit, qualifying for a personal loan with cheap APRs ranging from 5.99% to 35.99% wouldn’t be very difficult.
 But, if you have bad credit, your options are usually limited.
 However, before you get too discouraged, there are viable lending solutions out there, and we’re here to help you find them.

 Most borrowers with bad credit don’t realize they can qualify for an unsecured loan.
-Today, the lending market is much more flexible than in year’s past and lenders are more willing to provide cheap loans to borrowers of all credit scores.
+Today, the lending market is much more flexible than in years before, and lenders are more willing to provide cheap loans to borrowers of all credit scores.

 See, it all comes down to competition.
-The lending market is an extremely competitive space and with plenty of companies fighting for your business, many lenders are willing to offer unsecured financing options as a way to increase profitability.
+The lending market is an extremely competitive space.
+With plenty of companies fighting for your business, many lenders are willing to offer unsecured financing options as a way to increase profitability.

 BadCreditLoans.com offers cheap personal loans to borrowers with extremely bad credit.
 And like their motto states – they can help when others can’t.

-Loan amounts can extend up to $5,000 and APRs top-out at 35.99%.
-BadCreditLoans will usually offer up to $1,000 if your credit is extremely poor, while those with higher credit scores can qualify for the full $5,000.
+Loan amounts can extend up to $10,000, and APRs top out at 35.99%.
+BadCreditLoans.com will usually offer up to $3,000 if your credit is extremely poor, while those with higher credit scores can qualify for the full $10,000.
 So if you’re in the market for a cheap payday loan, consider BadCreditLoans instead.

 LendingTree.com provides cheap installment loans to borrowers with credit scores as low as 500.
-Loan amounts top-out at $50,000 and APRs range from 3.99% to 35.99%.
-If you have really bad credit, the amount you qualify for will be much lower and your APR will most likely fall near the 35.99% mark.
+Loan amounts top-out at $50,000, and APRs range from 3.99% to 35.99%.
+If you have really bad credit, the amount you qualify for will be much lower, and your APR will most likely fall near the 35.99% mark.
 However, LendingTree is still a much better option than the cheapest payday loan.
-As well, considering loans are unsecured, you never have to worry about losing any collateral.
+Considering that loans are unsecured, you never have to worry about losing any collateral.

 As another reliable lender, PersonalLoans.com offers unsecured loans ranging from $1,000 to $35,000.
-APRs range from 5.99% to 35.99%, which makes them a great option for cheap bad credit loans.
-To qualify, you need to have some form of recurring income: full-time employment, self-employment, regular disability or Social Security benefits.
+APRs range from 5.99% to 35.99%, making them a great option for cheap bad credit loans.
+To qualify, you need to have some form of recurring income: full-time employment, self-employment, regular disability, or Social Security benefits.
 So if you’re looking for a cheap payday loan, check out PersonalLoans instead.

 While this sounds scary, there are plenty of benefits to securing a loan: